zmisgod/gofun/README.md

 expact: save images

+## bug need to fix

+- can not download a multi-image in one page
+- can not auto detect a 404 page

 ## To do list

 finish this day by day

 - [x] get url and page title (SpiderDemo.go finish at 26.12.2017)
-- [x] write a demo about auto create a folder and save a image here (DownloadDemo.go finish at 27.12.2017)
+- [x] auto create a folder and save a image here (DownloadDemo.go finish at 27.12.2017)
 - [x] auto detected mutil-page (FetchPaginationDemo.go finsih at 23:14 27.12.2017)
-- [ ] combina code (spider.go not finished yet)
+- [x] combina code (main.go finish at 23:13 28.12.2017)
 - [ ] optimize codes

 ## contact